-We are making good progress building the evidence of what works within and around policing to reduce violence, with new Practice Guidance and implementation resources due next year on diversion and focused deterrence.
+We are making good progress building the evidence of what works within and around policing to reduce violence, with new Practice Guidance and implementation resources on diversion and focused deterrence.
 But the big risk is that we publish guidance and nothing changes.
 That's where you come in.
 Your role is to work out the best way to make this change happen by getting more senior leaders within policing to use our Guidance, toolkit, research and implementation tools to inform day to day operations and strategic decision making.
 This will involve:

-- Developing great relationships with senior leaders and frontline police officers, generating a strong understanding of key policing issues, needs and behaviours, and building credibility and trust with the sector. - Developing, managing and tracking the change plan to get more senior leaders to be aware of and use our Guidance, tools and resources, continuously looking for data-driven improvements. - Creating practical tools and resources that help leaders put evidence into action. - Supporting the scoping and commissioning of behavioural insights research to support effective evidence mobilisation plans and strategies. - Overseeing our partnership with the Society for Evidence Based Policing, helping us to collectively achieve our shared aims to promote evidence-base practice across the sector. - Working out other effective ways to connect people with the evidence, then making those things happen, from putting on a brilliant conference to regular virtual learning events and presentations.
+- Developing great relationships with senior leaders and frontline police officers, generating a strong understanding of key policing issues, needs and behaviours, and building credibility and trust with the sector. - Developing, managing and tracking the change plan to get more senior leaders to be aware of and use our Guidance, tools and resources, continuously looking for data-driven improvements. - Creating practical tools and resources that help leaders put evidence into action. - Supporting police forces, violence reduction units, and police and crime commissioners to develop or strengthen evidence-based practices, including focused deterrence, hotspots policing, and problem-orientated policing. - Overseeing our partnership with the Society for Evidence Based Policing, helping us to collectively achieve our shared aims to promote evidencebase practice across the sector. - Working out other effective ways to connect people with the evidence, then making those things happen, from putting on a brilliant conference to regular virtual learning events and presentations.